Becoming a Catholic

 Learn More

-The Institute for Catholic Formation is pleased to have the Credo program, presented by the Dominican Friars Thomistic Institute, as part of our RCIA studies.
+The Institute for Catholic Formation is pleased to have the Credo program, presented by the Dominican Friars Thomistic Institute, as part of our OCIA studies.

 Begin the Path